sourcecodemage/sourcecodemage/README.md

 ## &#x270d; Blog & Writing

-Apart from coding, I also maintain a blog - you can find my articles on my website at [Gears of Geek](https://www.gearsofgeek.com).
+Apart from coding, I also maintain a blog - you can find my articles on my website at [Major Gear Blog](https://majorgear.tech).